electromaggot/HelloVulkanSDL/CMakeLinux/README.md

 ## Ubuntu &nbsp; Build Instructions

+Running Ubuntu 22.04, these steps were successfully tested on the following equipment:
-The following was tested on Ubuntu 22.04 running on a modern Intel-based PC with integrated graphics.
+- a modern Core-i7-based PC with integrated Intel 3D graphics.
+- an ancient Intel Atom system, also with early (weak) integrated graphics but lacking driver support for a present-day OS.
+However, our code was still able to detect/select the [LLVMpipe](https://docs.mesa3d.org/drivers/llvmpipe.html) software renderer and display graphics just the same (albeit at expectedly-low frame rates).

 You will need: